Long John Silver's: History

 Earlier restaurants were known for their Cape Cod style buildings, blue roofs with square cupolas, wood benches/tables, lobster pots, and ship's wheels.
 Later, more nautically themed decorations were added such as seats made to look like nautical flags.

 The restaurant chain arrived in Singapore in 1983 and has had a continuous presence in the country ever since.
 It remains one of 30 countries outside of the United States to have Long John Silver's outlets.

-Those early restaurants also featured separate entrance and exit doors, a corridor-like waiting line area, deep fryers with food heaters that were transparent so customers could view the food to be served, and wrought iron 'sword' door handles.
+Early restaurants also featured separate entrance and exit doors, a corridor-like waiting line area, deep fryers with food heaters that were transparent so customers could view the food to be served, and wrought iron 'sword' door handles.
 These buildings had dock-like walkways, lined with pilings and thick ropes.

-Newer restaurants retained the basic structural design and theme, but eliminated most of the interior features.
-Its parent company, Jerrico was taken private in 1989 through a highly leveraged management buyout, and one year later, the other restaurant concepts were divested to focus on Long John Silver's.
+Long John Silver's was acquired by Jerrico in 1988.
+Jerrico was taken private in 1989 through a highly leveraged management buyout, and one year later, the other restaurant concepts were divested to focus on Long John Silver's.

 After struggling for the next several years under its heavy debt load, Jerrico Inc. filed for Chapter 11 bankruptcy in June 1998.
 In September 1999, A&W announced to acquire the chain out of bankruptcy.
-As a result Yorkshire Global Restaurants was formed.
+As a result, Yorkshire Global Restaurants was formed.

 In 2000, Yorkshire Global Restaurants agreed to test multi-branded locations with Louisville, Kentucky-based Tricon Global, owner of the KFC, Pizza Hut, and Taco Bell chains.